circleci/circleci-docs/jekyll/_cci2/workflows.md

 - For details about the `workflows:` key requirements, see the [Workflows]({{ site.baseurl }}/2.0/configuration-reference/#workflows) section of the Writing Jobs with Steps document.

 - For frequently asked questions and answers about Workflows, see the [Workflows]({{ site.baseurl }}/2.0/faq) section of the Migration FAQ.

+-For demonstration apps configured with workflows, see the [CircleCI Demo Workflows](https://github.com/CircleCI-Public/circleci-demo-workflows) on GitHub.